uccser/cs-unplugged/csunplugged/topics/content/en/image-representation/unit-plan/lessons/colour-by-numbers.md

 ## Key questions

 - How do you think computers display images on a screen?
-- How do computers store images when they store all information as digits?
+- How do computers store images if they store all information as digits?

 ## Lesson starter

-This lesson includes two activities, one which students complete individually and one group activity.
+This lesson includes two activities: one which students complete individually and one group activity.
-In each activity you will need enough coloring pages for one per student.
+In each activity you will need enough colouring pages for one per student.
 These each require different versions of the Pixel Painter worksheets.
 Use the **Black and White colouring type** (the first option on the list), and:

-- for the first activity choose from the 1 page images (the star, teacup, or the cat).
+- For the first activity choose from the 1 page images (the star, teacup, or cat).
   You can use a combination of these images, students do not all need to complete the same one,
-- for the second activity choose from the 6, 8, and 9 page images.
+- For the second activity choose from the 6, 8, and 9 page images.
   Print enough for one set of image worksheets per group of students.

 {panel type="general"}